Writing Crime & Thrillers – Advanced

 Advanced genre-led course

 Are you plotting the perfect murder – perhaps in the mode of Tana French, Richard Osman or Abir Mukherjee?
 Or maybe you’re channelling Patricia Highsmith, Gillian Flynn or Paula Hawkins to craft your suspense novel?
-On this high-level course for people writing crime fiction and psychological thrillers, bestselling author Emma Kavanagh will draw you deep into the workings of your genre and reveal the tricks and techniques that can help you take your novel to the next level.
+On this high-level course for people writing crime fiction and psychological thrillers, Theakstons Crime Novel of the Year award-winning author Sarah Hilary will draw you deep into the workings of your genre and reveal the tricks and techniques that can help you take your novel to the next level.

-You’ll join a group of 15 crime/thriller writers, tutored by Emma, for flexibly-timed weekly writing workshops delivered on our bespoke online learning platform, plus live group teaching sessions via Zoom covering important genre-topics, and an in-depth one-to-one tutorial with Emma towards the end of the course.
+You’ll join a group of 15 crime/thriller writers, tutored by Sarah, for flexibly-timed weekly writing workshops delivered on our bespoke online learning platform, plus live group teaching sessions via Zoom covering important genre-topics, and an in-depth one-to-one tutorial with Sarah towards the end of the course.

-Students will also take part in an exclusive Zoom masterclass Q&A with a top literary agent.
+Students will also take part in an exclusive Zoom webinar with Sunday Times Number One bestselling author Clare Mackintosh and her Curtis Brown literary agent Sheila Crowley.
 And at the end of the course, you’ll be invited to share the opening of your novel informally with the agent teams at Curtis Brown and C&W – and then with our specially curated selection of top UK literary agents working in your genre.

 We’ve been helping writers tell their stories for the past ten years.
 Since launching in 2011 over 150 of our former students have gone on to get major publishing deals for their novels, including award-winning and bestselling crime and thriller writers, such as Jane Harper, Caz Frear, Nicholas Searle, Jenny Quintana, Heidi Perks, Alice Clark Platts, S D Sykes and Jo Jakeman.
 You can read more about our online course success stories here.